Matrix Completion via Max-Norm Constrained Optimization: Max-Norm Constrained Empirical Risk Minimization

-After a more delicate analysis, our result shows that the additional $\log^3(n/d)$ factor in \eq{compare3} is purely an artifact of the proof technique and thus can be avoided.
-Moreover, in view of the lower bounds given in Theorem \ref{thm-lb}, we see that the max-norm constrained least square estimator $\hat{M}_{\max}$ achieves the optimal rate of convergence for recovering approximately low-rank matrices over the parameter space $\mathcal{K}(\alpha, R)$ under the Frobenius norm loss.
-To our knowledge, the best known rate for trace-norm regularized estimator (\eq{compare2}) is near-optimal up to logarithmic factors in a minimax sense, over a larger parameter space $\mathcal{K}_*(\alpha, R)$.
+After a more delicate analysis, our result shows that the additional logarithmic factors in \eq{compare3} purely arise from an artifact of the proof technique and thus can be avoided.
+Moreover, in view of the lower bounds given in Theorem~\ref{Thm3.3}, we see that the max-norm constrained least square estimator $\widehat{M}_{\max}$ achieves the optimal rate of convergence for recovering approximately low-rank matrices over the parameter space $\mathcal{K}(\alpha, R)$ under the Frobenius norm loss.
+To our knowledge, the best known rate for the trace-norm regularized estimator given in \eq{compare2} is near-optimal up to logarithmic factors in a minimax sense, over a larger parameter space $\mathcal{K}_{{\rm tr}}(\alpha, R)$.